Year-end Cannabis Tax Planning: Preparing Your Business for the 2023 Tax Season

 Prepare 1099-Misc or 1099-Int or 1099-OID

 Make sure that you prepare 1099-Misc or 1099-Int by the end of January 31.
-Also, a good practice is to have all vendors provide a new W-9 beginning in January 2021 before making you pay any outstanding invoice.
+Also, a good practice is to have all vendors provide a new W-9 beginning in January 2023 before making you pay any outstanding invoices.
 This will help make sure that you have all the correct information to prepare 1099-Misc.
 Make sure you understand when you are required to issue either a 1099-Int or 1099-OID.
 If you are not sure, please contact us, and we can guide you through the reporting requirements.

 Review your strategic floor plan